 Less is more, David against Goliath, the holy grail of adventure bikes.
 A lot has been written about this slender black machine from Bolton, England.
 After lots of research, it was time to see one for myself.
 Timing could have been better though.
 But special bikes ask for special measures.
 Which in this case meant a 4-hour drive through snowy Eastern Germany.
 On the 6th of December.
+Please note that this was my first attempt at reviewing a bike.
+If I was to ride it now, the review would be a lot more balanced, I guess.
+Apart from that, please also consider the remarks down below and the mentioned links.

 In Germany, the CCM GP 450 is currently only offered by Thomas Scholz, located in the Harz region.
 Because of my satnav and a test bike parked in front of his house, his so-called Motorradladen (simply: bike shop) was easy to find.
 During the days before the test ride, I was worried by the ever-changing weather forecast.
 But I was lucky: it was dry and temperatures were about 5 ° Celsius.
 At first we just talked a lot about the bike.
 I didn’t have a lot of questions anyway.
 As I stated in earlier articles, I had soaked up every little piece of information, opinion or rant that you could possibly find.
 So I got my gear and changed.
 Finally I swung a leg over the high saddle of the test bike, which was, by the way, Thomas‘ own private bike.